Monodromy groups and exceptional Hodge classes, I: Fermat Jacobians: The decomposition of Fermat Jacobians

 where we denote by $\prod$ the compositum of fields.
 The endomorphism fields on the right-hand side of the equation are described in \Cref{cor: endomorphism field for m = 20 24 60}. \end{theorem}

-\begin{proof} Recall that, if an abelian variety $A/\Q$ decomposes over $\overline{\Q}$ as the product (up to isogeny) of two geometrically non-isogenous factors $B$ and $C$, the endomorphism algebra of $A$ is the direct product of the endomorphism algebras of $B$ and $C$, and the endomorphism field of $A$ is the compositum of the endomorphism fields of $B$ and $C$.
-Using this, the theorem follows from the decomposition of $J_m$ into simple factors (\Cref{th:Jm-factorization}), the computation of the endomorphism algebra of the various abelian varieties $X_d$ (\Cref{lemma: ring of endomorphism of Xd}), and the computation of the endomorphism field in the exceptional cases (\Cref{cor: endomorphism field for m = 20 24 60}). \end{proof}
+\begin{proof} Recall that, if an abelian variety $A/\Q$ decomposes over $\overline{\Q}$ as the product (up to isogeny) of two factors $B$ and $C$ with $\operatorname{Hom}(B_{\overline{\Q}}, C_{\overline{\Q}})=(0)$, the geometric endomorphism algebra of $A$ is the direct product of the geometric endomorphism algebras of $B$ and $C$, and the endomorphism field of $A$ is the compositum of the endomorphism fields of $B$ and $C$.
+Using this, the theorem follows from the decomposition of $J_m$ into simple factors (\Cref{th:Jm-factorization}), the computation of the geometric endomorphism algebra of the various abelian varieties $X_d$ (\Cref{lemma: ring of endomorphism of Xd}), and the computation of the endomorphism field in the exceptional cases (\Cref{cor: endomorphism field for m = 20 24 60}). \end{proof}